 2 TBSP dried or fresh culinary lavender.

-In a bowl, add your sugar, scrape in the bean, add in the pods and your dried lavender.
+In a bowl, add your sugar, using the back of a knife, scrape in the vanilla bean from inside the pod and your dried lavender.
 Using your fingers press the vanilla and lavender into the sugar to wake up the flavors as you combine the ingredients.

 This is the only step you may want to do ahead of time so that it has time to cool down before making a pitcher of margaritas.
 Simple syrup is used in a lot of drinks because it’s an easy way to allow your infused sugar to fully dissolve in water making the flavors evenly distributed throughout and it prevents the sugar from falling to the bottom of your cocktail glass.

 - ⅓ Cup Lavender & Vanilla Infused Sugar See Blog Notes

 - 1 TBSP Honey

 - 6 TBSPs Tequila

 - Garnishes: Rim Sugar (lavender & vanilla infused sugar), lime wedge, bloomed fresh lavender